elimuinformatics/charts-on-fhir/projects/documentation/src/app/pages/getting-started/installation/index.md

 # {{ NgDocPage.title }}

-This guide explains how to set up your Angular project to begin using Charts-on-FHIR.
+Before installing Charts-on-FHIR, you will need to create an Angular project.

-# Install Angular
+## Install Angular

 If you are new to Angular, see Angular's [Getting Started Guide](https://angular.io/start).

 To setup your local Angular environment and create a new project, follow Angular's guide to [Setting up the local environment and workspace](https://angular.io/guide/setup-local).

-You must create an Angular project before installing Charts-on-FHIR.

-# Install Charts-on-FHIR
+## Install Charts-on-FHIR

 Open a terminal window in your project directory and run the following command: